-Phleboliths or 'vein stones' are the most fertile source of difficulty, occurring in one of every five subjects over 30 years of age.
-They are usually rounded, though occasionally oval.
-They are often multiple, rarely larger than a pea, and have good and homogeneous density and sharply-cut margins.
+Phleboliths or 'vein stones' are the most fertile source of difficulty. and their great frequency increases their surgical importance.
+They are found in one of every five subjects over thirty years of age.
+Little was known of vein stones till the discovery of the röntgen ray, but after that it took a period of ten years (1908) before the origin of the shadows seen in so many plates could be determined-an interval in which many errors of diagnosis were made.
+In 1924 Culligan examined 1555 consecutive pelvic plates from the Mayo Clinic and found phleboliths in 39 per cent.
+The average age of these patients was 37 years. the youngest being 16.
+The sexes were affected in the proportion of 3 men to 2 women.
+Anything from one to twenty shadows might be observed, and in nearly half the cases they were bilateral.
+Phleboliths are usually rounded, though occasionally oval. are rarely larger than a pea, have good and homogeneous density and sharply-cut margins.
 They occupy the pelvic area (vesicoprostatic venous plexus in the male, pampiniform plexus in the female) and therefore invariably lie in the ureteric environs.
 When multiple they often lie in chains, but a line joining them up will not correspond to the line of the ureter.
 If ovoid, their long axis often corresponds with that of the ureter, but multiple shadows will probably have varying axes.